Nanjing Golden Dragon Bus

 Nanjing Golden Dragon Bus, also known as Nanjing Golden Dragon Skywell, is a Chinese manufacturing company established in 2000 in Nanjing.
 It produces vans, buses and commercial vehicles for the domestic and export markets.
 It is a subsidiary company under the Skywell New Energy Automobile Group, and a joint venture with the Xiamen King Long United Automotive Industry.

-Its competitors in the hybrid bus industry include Yutong, the Xiamen King Long Motor Group (Higer Bus, Xiamen King Long United Automotive Industry, Xiamen Golden Dragon Bus), BYD Auto and Zhongtong Bus.
+Its competitors in the hybrid bus industry include Yutong, the Fujian Motors Group (Higer Bus, King Long, Xiamen Golden Dragon Bus), BYD Auto and Zhongtong Bus.

 Vehicles manufactured and marketed by NGDB carry the Skywell marque, inspired from the English word Skyworth.
 The name was officially trademarked for NGDB's use as of 2015.

 History

 NGDB was established in 2000.
 In 2005, the company underwent restructuring with Xiamen King Long and Nanjing Dongyu Auto Group, each accounting for 60% and 40% of company shares.

 NGDB underwent another company restructuring in 2011.

 In 2012, NGDB passed the new energy vehicle production qualification examination.